Lü Houmin: Other works

 Lü took part in an exhibition at the Shanghai Art Museum which featured 100 of his photographs of Mao, titled "Mao Zedong in My Lens".
-He also attended a photography exhibition in Beijing on 24 December 2014, to celebrate the 111th anniversary of Mao Zedong's birth, which was attended by Xi Jinping, the General Secretary of the Communist Party of China.
+He also attended a photography exhibition in Beijing on 24 December 2014, to celebrate the 111th anniversary of Mao Zedong's birth, which was attended by Xi Jinping, the General Secretary of the Chinese Communist Party.
 Lu talked about his experience with photography, emphasizing that technology and knowledge are indispensable.

 Views on Mao Zedong

 Lü described Mao in his own words, "I shall never forget the time I spent with chairman Mao.
 Although a great leader, he struck me more like a kind older person.
 His virtues, like his strong will, courage and resourcefulness, tolerance, integrity and simplicity, have always inspired me" Houmin also said that Mao was a person who cared deeply about his staff.
 According to Lu, Mao was extremely thrifty having only a well-patched blanket and one pair of leather shoes, and he was able to convince the staff not to take advantage of their privileges.

-Lü was targeted during the cultural revolution and was sent to Jiangsu countryside to be reeducated with his family for seven years.
+Lü was targeted during the Cultural Revolution and was sent to Jiangsu countryside to be reeducated with his family for seven years.
 He said that he didn't felt mistreated since he loved the peace and harmony of the countryside, and being close to nature.
 Later, on his friend's suggestion, he wrote a letter to Mao, thereby getting a new job in Jiangxi.
 After writing a second letter he was able to return to Beijing.
 In an interview with Shanghai Daily in 2009, Lü said he never thought to write his memories with Mao since his pictures were more powerful and honest.
 Lu had a special connection with Mao and kept meeting his family members at memorial activities.
 He also went to the Mao's memorial hall with former staff every 9 September and 26 December, the dates of Mao's death and birth.